benjaminion/upgrading-ethereum-book/src/book.md

 As per the function code, the implemented defence against the bouncing attack is to allow the Store's justified checkpoint to be updated to a conflicting checkpoint only within the first [`SAFE_SLOTS_TO_UPDATE_JUSTIFIED`](#safe_slots_to_update_justified) slots of an epoch.
 Equivalently, the Store's justified checkpoint may not switch branch during at least the last two-thirds of an epoch.
 Updating to a non-conflicting justified checkpoint &ndash; one that is descended from the current justified checkpoint &ndash; is not constrained.

-Since `SAFE_SLOTS_TO_UPDATE_JUSTIFIED` is less than one third of an epoch, this protection means that there is at least two-thirds of an epoch during which the adversary cannot get validators to switch branch, which is enough time for honest validators to build up enough votes to justify a new checkpoint on the same branch.
+Since `SAFE_SLOTS_TO_UPDATE_JUSTIFIED` is less than one third of an epoch, this protection means that there is at least two-thirds of an epoch during which the adversary cannot get validators to switch branch, which is enough time for honest validators to build up enough Casper FFG votes to justify a new checkpoint on the same branch.

 ##### Deprecation